espocrm/documentation/administration/websocket.md

 Available since version 5.6.0.

+When WebSocket is configured it enables an interaction between a server and a client (browser) w/o the latter making polling requests.
+Example: When a new notification is received, the server sends the information to the browser in real-time.

 Out-of-the-box WebSocket covers the following features:

 * New in-app notifications
 * New event reminders
 * Updates in stream on the record detail view
+* Updates of detail view (since 5.9.0)

 Enable 'Use WebSocket' parameter at Administation > Settings.